What to Eat in Thailand

 Khua kling is a spicy dry curry made with minced meat, typically pork or beef, and a fragrant blend of Southern Thai spices, offering an intense, spicy kick.
 Make sure to order this with a portion of steamed jasmine rice to mellow down the heat!

-Khua kling on a banana leaf in a clay dish, there's also a portion of white rice behind it.
+Khua kling (Thai dry mince curry) on top of a banana leaf in a clay dish.

-Thai roti dessert squares generously topped with sweetened condensed milk on a banana leaf.
+Thai roti cut into bite-sized squares and coated in thick, glossy condensed milk on a green banana leaf.

 Isan dishes (Northeast)